Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Once you’re finished with the museum ask the friendly curators to let you up to the lighthouse that rises above the building.

-Following a twisting staircase, you reach the top are greeted with lovely views of the Old Town’s streets, the coastline and rivers the stretch out to the sea.
+Following a twisting staircase, you reach the top and are greeted with lovely views of the Old Town’s streets, coastline, and rivers that stretch out to the sea.

-It’s some of the best things to see in Kantang, and if you time it for the late afternoon you’ll get some stunning golden light.
+It’s some of the best things to see in the Trang Province, and if you time it for the late afternoon you’ll get some stunning golden light.

 Seeing as you’re by the coast, it’d be a shame to not try some of the great seafood Thailand is known for!

 Most of the restaurants in the Trang Old Town specialise in a variety of fish dishes, and the best thing is you know they’ve been caught fresh.